 Badges are shareable, illustrative, and enriched with plenty of additional features.

 Creating digital credentials with Virtualbadge is an easy process that takes little time.

 Start by clicking the yellow “Create New” button.
-It will reveal professionally designed templates and 15 different backgrounds you can build upon:
+It will reveal professionally designed templates and many different backgrounds you can build upon:

 We’ll use a template for this comparison.